 Remember that cooling mats don't provide the same support as an orthopedic dog bed.
 If your pet suffers joint pain, you may want to place additional padding beneath the pad.

 Do you have any questions about choosing the best cooling dog bed?
 Or have you tried one of the cooling mats above and want to give feedback?
 Please let me know in the comments - I'm always happy to help.
+You may also want to read our tips for keeping dogs cool in the summer.

 About the Author: Richard Cross